Ritz52/pat_example/README.md

 # pat_example
-a change using https and PAT
+a change using https and PAT...